-- All for Nothing: All of Lucias efforts to get the blackmail money is all in vain when Donnelly decides that she no longer needs to pay him.
+- All for Nothing: All of Lucia's efforts to get the blackmail money are in vain when Donnelly decides that she no longer needs to pay him.

 - Asshole Victim: Darby was better off dead.

-- Bittersweet Ending /Downer Ending: Donnelly dies in a car crash, but he protects Lucia by admitting to the murder.
+- Bittersweet Ending: Donnelly dies in a car crash, but he protects Lucia by admitting to the murder.
 He does all of this because he fell in love with her.

 - Big Fancy House: The Harper home.

-- Blackmail: Donnelly blackmails Lucia with her daughters love letters to Darby in exchange for $5000.
+- Donnelly blackmails Lucia with her daughter’s love letters to Darby in exchange for $5000.

 - Bratty Teenage Daughter: Bea.
 Oh, Bea.

-- Chiaroscuro: Its a Film Noir!
-Great examples of this during the climatic scene in the boathouse.
+- Chiaroscuro: It's a Film Noir!
+Great examples of this during the climactic scene in the boathouse.

-- Disappeared Dad: Tom Harper has been gone for a very long time (3 years during the war) and is currently working in Berlin.
+- Disappeared Dad: Tom Harper has been gone for a very long time (three years during the war) and is currently working in Berlin.

 - Disposing of a Body: Lucia finds Darby dead on the beach and dumps his body in a swamp.